 Florida Street’s History

-The 1922 silent avant guarde film, ‘La Chica de la Calle Florida‘ (The Girl from Florida Street) about a girl who works in a store on the mall, revealed Argentina’s modernity with elements of drama highlighted by class divisions, so pronounced at the time and still in evidence today.
+The 1922 silent avant-garde film, ‘La Chica de la Calle Florida‘ (The Girl from Florida Street), about a girl who works in a store on the mall, revealed Argentina’s modernity and contained elements of drama that highlighted class divisions, so pronounced at the time and still in evidence today.

 → continue reading: